dwolfhub/zxcvbn-python/README.rst

 `here <https://github.com/dropbox/zxcvbn>`__.

-While there may be other Python ports available, this one is the most up to date and is reccommended by the original developers of zxcvbn at this time.
+While there may be other Python ports available, this one is the most up to date and is recommended by the original developers of zxcvbn at this time.

 Tested in Python versions 2.6-2.7, 3.3-3.5